-Whatever the reason, there’s this nagging voice in the back of your mind reminding you of all the things you should be doing that makes you feel guilty about taking care of yourself (even selfish).
+Whatever the reason, there’s this nagging voice in the back of your mind that makes you feel guilty about taking care of yourself (even selfish).

 Unfortunately, self-care guilt is a common problem.
 That’s why I’m breaking down 5 common reasons WHY you feel guilty about taking care of yourself and WHAT to do about them so that you can make self-care guilt a thing of the past.

-And to help you ditch the self-care guilt, I have a resource for you.
-Grab your copy of the Essential Self-Care Toolkit to start taking better care of yourself guilt-free.
+And to help you ditch the self-care guilt, be sure to grab your free copy of the Essential Self-Care Toolkit for 3 simple tools to start taking better care of yourself without the guilt.

 Table of Contents

-Why Do You Feel Guilty About Taking Care of Yourself?
+Why You Feel Guilty About Taking Care of Yourself

 Although it’s common to feel guilty about taking care of yourself, it’s not mandatory.
 You can ditch the self-care guilt.

-The problem is that self-care guilt is complicated.
-And there’s more than one common cause for it.
+The problem is that self-care guilt is complicated – there’s often more than one cause for it.

 That means that if you want to ditch the self-care guilt, you need to gain better insight behind why you feel guilty (or selfish, or as if you need to apologize) any time you try to devote time to self-care.

-Reason #1 for Feeling Guilty About Self-Care: How Self-Care Is Defined
+Reason #1 for Feeling Guilty About Self-Care: Your Self-Care Definition

 How to Redefine Self-Care (the Right Way)

 But many things that feel good in the moment aren’t self-care (and can even hurt you in the long-term).
 Moreover, self-care isn’t about indulging.
 Many indulgences are unhealthy.
 And thinking of it as an indulgence will only create more guilt, convincing you that it’s not a necessity (which it is).

-Self-care is about taking care of your own well-being. . . physically, mentally, and spiritually.
-And there’s nothing indulgent about that.
+Self-care is about your physical, mental, emotional and spiritual well-being.
+And there’s nothing indulgent or selfish about that.

-Reason #2 for Feeling Guilty About Taking Care of Yourself: Treating Self-Care As A Zero-Sum Game
+Reason #2 for Feeling Guilty About Taking Care of Yourself: Self-Care As A Zero-Sum Game

 Why Self-Care Isn’t Zero-Sum